Rockets and rivalries: The high-stakes competition of the Cold War 'Space Race'

 The United States' Explorer I was launched on January 31, 1958.
 In July 1958 President Dwight Eisenhower ordered the formation of a dedicated space agency, the National Aeronautics and Space Administration (NASA).

-NASA was formed to consolidate and lead the U.S. efforts in space exploration.
+As a result, NASA was officially established on October 1, 1958, to consolidate and lead the US efforts in space exploration.

 In January of 1959, the Soviet Union launched the unmanned first spacecraft to the moon, called Luna 1.

-This was followed by the launched of the Luna 2 on the 12th of September, 1959, which successfully crashed into the moon on September 14th, just as it was designed to do.
+This was followed by the launch of the Luna 2 on the 12th of September 1959, which successfully crashed into the moon on September 14th, just as it was designed to do.

 This meant that the USSR was the first to land a man-made device on the moon.